coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 At this time I will be introducing and working with the following:
 * Git  --  version 2.13.1.windows.1
 * GitHub  --  https://www.github.com
-* Markdown files  --  Version N/A?
+* Markdown files
 * Visual Studio Code  --  Version 1.13.0
 * PowerShell  --  WMF Version 5.1
 * Posh-Git  --  Version 7.1

 I am going to offload a lot of the installation and configuration instructions to another file: <a href='InstallationNotes.md'>Install the Windows DevOps environment</a>.
 In this document, I have shifted to a Chocolatey based installation, but have left a lot of manual instructions behind.
 The environment I describe there is intended to add at least one more technology: ChefDK.
 If you are not going down that path, or have very little interest in co-existing with Linux and some of theose tool sets, you may wish to leave off the /GitAndUnixToolsOnPath parameter of the Git installation.
-I am not going to make specifi recommendations on this here and this documentation is based on using this option/parameter.
+I am not going to make specific recommendations on this here and this documentation is based on using this option/parameter.

 ```diff
 - This information should all be included in the installation document: